 - What’s an important quote to you right now?

 - Take a walk outside and pay attention to nature in her current state.
-Write about the signs you observed that Summer is ending and Autumn is on its way.
+Write about signs you’ve observed indicating Summer is fading, and Autumn is on its way.

-- What are your top 3 priorities in life and how are you putting them first?
+- What are your top 3 priorities in life, and how are you putting them first?
 If you aren’t, how will you start doing so?

 - What can you do to develop and deepen your spirituality and take it to the next level?

-- Write down any rituals you like to do or participate in for Lammas or Lughnasadh
+- Write down any rituals you like to do or participate in for Lughnasadh?

 - Now is a great time for a “beach read” fictional book that’s just for fun and pleasure!
 What’s on your list to read?